About the Hall

 Find out about the Halls facilities, capacity and how it may work for your event.

-If you would like to book the hall or require any information please contact us.
+If you would like any information please contact us.

 The History of Saxmundham Market Hall